tim-hardcastle/Pipefish/source/service/README.md

 ## Overview

 This package consists of three systems which unfortunately all need to be able to see one another.
-It is therefore something of a tnagled web.
+It is therefore something of a tangled web.

 It can be divided into: